-It will explain how mindfulness first came to us.
+It will tell you how mindfulness first came into Western culture.

-It will also give you a century-old thought-training technique.
+It will also teach you a century-old thought-training technique.

-Because our mental structure hasn’t changed much in the last 100 years (or probably the last 10,000!), this technique will still rock your world.
+Because our mental structure hasn’t changed much in the last 100 years–or the last 10,000!–this technique still promises to rock your world.

-Mindfulness practices have been training our brains to create happiness, think clearly and execute mental tasks faster for a very long time.
+Mindfulness practices have been used to create happiness, clarify thought, and refine our thinking for a very long time.

-Though “Hypnosis” is a scary word, it’s really just a way to organize a thought-stream—and such methods were discovered at the dawn of the 19th century.
+Though “Hypnosis” is a scary word, it just describes a method for organizing our thought-stream—and such methods were discovered at the dawn of the 19th century.

 But you should know that, as far back as Plato’s time (c.
-400 BCE), highly effective people used thought-stream training for vocational success, attainment of life-goals and the improvement of their relationships.
+400 BCE), highly effective people used thought-stream training for vocational success, reaching life-goals, and improving relationships.

-Moving forward 1500 years from Plato, we see modern work-lives and modern mindfulness techniques emerging at about the same time.
+Jumping 1500 years forward from Plato, we see modern work-lives and modern mindfulness techniques emerging at about the same time in the West.

-The roots of today’s mindfulness’ practices are found the 1700s—in the new-born Industrial Revolution.
+The roots of today’s mindfulness’ techniques are found the 1700s—at the dawn of the Industrial Revolution.

-He’d sit silently, knee-to-knee with clients, putting his attention on them and leading them toward profound states of concentration—in a practice we now call “hypnosis.”
+He’d sit silently with his clients, knee-to-knee, and put his attention on them, leading them toward profound states of concentration.

-They said he made people “suggest” things to themselves.
+They said Mesmer made people “suggest” things to themselves.

-This would healed them of the sicknesses he had been hired to cure!
+These suggestions healed them of the sicknesses Mesmer had been hired to cure!

-CAT scans and other technologies not known in Mesmer’s time now reveal how valuable mindfulness’ biological expressions are.
+CAT scans and other technologies not known in Mesmer’s time now reveal the valuable biological effects of mindfulness.

-Before we begin practicing mindfulness, we should know that the focusing skills are challenging because they break habits.
+Before we begin practicing mindfulness, we should know that the journey toward focusing our attention is challenging because it forces us to break familiar mental habits.

 But we should also know that mindfulness is simple to understand and easy to begin.

-It’s not hard to say a few words inside your head.
+It’s very easy to say a few words inside your head.

 A few months back, Coué was quoted by my fellow Mindful Science blogger, Jorge Borges.